 —Tris, Divergent by Veronica Roth

-Throughout the Bible, you can see G-d’s soul process at work: the love call (lech lecha), the deconstruction-reconstruction soul process, the emergence.
+Throughout the Bible, you can see God’s soul process at work: the love call (that come-away-with-me lech lecha journey), followed by the deconstruction-reconstruction soul process, and then the emergence.

 I think we’ve made a mistake . . .